 Charges for summer school are also found on the university website (www.mhu.edu/ags).
 Tuition is charged on a per-credit-hour basis.
 Housing and meal plans are also available.
+Please contact the financial aid office for summer school financial aid options.

-Other Charges 2018-2019
+Other Charges 2019-2020